MCPI-Revival/minecraft-pi-reborn/docs/API.md

   * Output: List of `entity_type_id,{entity_type_name}`
 * `world.setSign(x,y,z,id,data[,{line_1}][,{line_2}][,{line_3}][,{line_4}])`
   * Description: Set the specified block at the given location.
 If the block is a sign, then also set its contents.
+  * Note: In the compatibility mode, if a sign already exists, then any lines not included in the command will be left as-is instead of reset.
 * `entity.getName(entity_id)`
   * Description: Retrieve the name of the specified entity.
 For players, this will be their username.
   * Output: `{entity_name}`